Sustainability reporting process and methods

-Our energy consumption and greenhouse gas inventory is based on the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard, Revised Edition (2004: ‘Corporate Standard’) as issued by the World Business Council for Sustainable Development and the World Resource Institute.
+Our energy consumption and greenhouse gas inventory is based on the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard, Revised Edition (2013: ‘Corporate Standard’) as issued by the World Business Council for Sustainable Development and the World Resource Institute.
 For greenhouse gas emissions BAM has chosen to report only on CO2.
 Other greenhouse gases, such as CH4 (methane), N2O (nitrous oxide) are excluded from BAM’s emissions inventory as they are considered not material.
 BAM uses country specific emission factors for the calculation of the greenhouse gas emissions, or more accurate factors if available.
 BAM uses standardised conversion factors to calculate energy consumption.
 The Group’s reporting scope includes its direct CO2 emissions (scope 1 emissions, from BAM’s own sources), indirect CO2 emissions from the generation of purchased electricity consumed by BAM (scope 2 emissions) and three indirect categories of CO2 emissions that are a consequence of BAM’s business activities from sources not owned and controlled by BAM: employee air travel, employee car travel with privately owned cars and business travel (scope 3 emissions).
-Emissions from the use of private cars at BAM’s German operating companies are excluded from scope 3 emissions, due to fiscal technicalities.
-The impact on the total scope 3 emissions is considered to be limited.

 The GHG Corporate value chain (scope 3) accounting and reporting standard for full scope 3 reporting has not been implemented.
 Contrary to the Greenhouse Gas Protocol BAM reports fuel consumption by leased vehicles under scope 1 emissions.
 Energy consumption from district heating and use of public transport are considered negligible and therefore not included in BAM’s overall energy consumption and related CO2 emissions.